 - Once the oven has heated to 375°F (190°C), bake for 1 hour to 1 hour 15 or until the pizza rustica has turned a nice and deep golden brown.

 - Remove from the oven and let it sit in the pan for 20 minutes.
 Carefully remove the pan sides, loosening it from the outside of the pizza rustica with a thin spatula or knife if needed.
-Let the pizza rustica sit for 25 more minutes (or even longer) before slicing into wedges and serving.
+Let the pizza rustica sit for at least 25 more minutes (or even longer) before slicing into wedges and serving.

 Notes